kaicarver/textapi/README.md

 https://powerful-anchorage-09770.herokuapp.com/gettext

 Eventually will be able to request the text for one day, for one hour, etc.

+can also just query the database like so:

+    sudo heroku pg:psql -c "select created, message from note where created between '2020-07-03' and '2020-07-04';" --app "powerful-anchorage-09770"

 ### posting the text